Unhelpful Thinking Styles

 Human thinking is subject to a number of characteristic biases.
 Cognitive restructuring is the process of helping individuals to overcome their biases and think in a ‘balanced’ way.
 This information handout describes common cognitive biases as ‘Unhelpful Thinking Styles’.

 Cognitive distortions are characteristic thinking styles associated with emotional disturbance.
-The theory states that biased thinking and biased information processing affects what an individual perceives.
+Cognitive theory argues that biased thinking and biased information processing affects what an individual perceives.
 This leads to biased decision-making, biased emotion, and biased action.
-Distorted thinking in depression was identified by Aaron Beck in 1960's, and David Burns published a more detailed analysis in Feeling Good.
+Distorted thinking in depression was identified by Aaron Beck in 1960’s, and David Burns published a more detailed analysis in Feeling Good (1980).
 This Unhelpful Thinking Styles information sheet gives details of 10 common cognitive distortions.
-Some clients find the label of 'unhelpful thinking styles' as less perjorative than 'cognitive distortions' or 'thinking errors'.
+Some clients find the label of ‘unhelpful thinking styles’ as less perjorative than ‘cognitive distortions’ or ‘thinking errors’.

 - Burns, D. (1980).
 Feeling good: the new mood therapy.
 New York: Morrow